Grant-Archibald-MS/powerfuldev-testing/learning/01-introduction.md

 - Address known issues and limitations, ensuring your testing processes are robust and effective.

 By the end of this workshop, you'll be equipped with the knowledge and tools to implement automated testing in your Power Platform solutions, helping you deliver high-quality applications quickly and efficiently.

+## Interactive Examples

+Where new concepts are introduced a interactive Power Fx window will be available to try the experience in your browser without installing any components or requiring access to a Power Platform Environment.
+Ideally this makes the process of learning and applying new concepts quick and interactive.

+> NOTES:
+> 1. If the value does not match the test will return "One or more errors occurred.
+(Exception has been thrown by the target of an invocation.)"
+> 2. Reload the page to reset the sample to the default state

+{% powerfx %}
+Assert(1 = 1, "Unexpected value");
+{% endpowerfx %}

 ## Pre-requisites